 7. Decide if you need to escape.

 If it sounds like the person in your home is there to hurt you, find a way out immediately.
 Look for windows you can safely exit, or places to hide if you can’t make a getaway.
 You shouldn’t have to wait more than 10 minutes for help to arrive, so hang tight and do what’s best for your personal safety in the meantime.

 8. Keep your weapons close.

 All states have different laws about defending yourself and property.
 If you have a gun or weapon, you can keep it in your bedroom, but make sure you know your rights.
-If you shoot and kill someone, will you be protected under a self defense clause?
+If you shoot and kill someone, will you be protected under a self-defense clause?
 All gun owners should know proper safety and laws about their firearms.
 Educate yourself if you have a gun or weapon, so it doesn’t come back to bite you if you use force.

 9. Stay calm.

-Panicking can cloud your judgement and cause you to make mistakes.
+Panicking can cloud your judgment and cause you to make mistakes.
 It would be impossible to keep your heart rate down and adrenaline from spiking during a home invasion, but you’ll need to take control of your nerves.
 One way to do this is to take 10 deep breaths.
 It’ll give your brain more oxygen, give you time to think, and keep you from making any spontaneous decisions.

 10. Take notes.

 If you’re in a position where you can see the intruder, memorize everything.
 In the chance he/she gets away before police arrive, you’ll want to be able to give a detailed account of weight, gender, height, and attire.
 It’ll make it easier for police to track the intruder down and prevent them from victimizing other homes.

 A break-in can be an unnerving and traumatic experience.
 Although, being prepared for the worst can help tremendously.
 Memorize these steps above and practice your break-in protocol at home—much like you would a fire drill.
 That way, you’ll be ready if someone breaks into your home while you’re sleeping.